 For the most part, nuclear explorations are safe tests.
 Radiation doses are very small and radionuclides have a low risk of being toxic or causing an allergic reaction.
 Some people may feel pain or swelling where the material is injected into a vein.
-Are Nuclear Medicine Tests Safe?
-Yes, nuclear medicine procedures are very safe.
+But overall, nuclear medicine tests are very safe.

 We carefully select the radiotracer and radiation dose to ensure minimum radiation exposure and maximum accuracy.
 You are exposed to almost the same amount of radiation in a nuclear medicine test as in a diagnostic x-ray.
 Nuclear imaging procedures are among the safest imaging tests available.
 A patient only receives an extremely small amount of a radiopharmaceutical, just enough to provide sufficient diagnostic information.

 In fact, the amount of radiation from a nuclear imaging procedure is comparable to, or often less than, that of a diagnostic x-ray.
 All medical procedures performed on anyone, whether a child or an adult, carry some risk of injury.
 The risk of injury can be small or large depending on the type of activity being performed.
 In nuclear medicine, the radiation risk of routine nuclear medicine testing is generally perceived to be very small, but limited.